What is an Account Reconciliation

 Upon further investigation, it is identified that the company recorded bank fees of $1,000 rather than $100.
 As such, a $900 error should be noted in the reconciliation and an adjusting journal entry should be recorded.

 How Does Account Reconciliation Software Work?

-Account reconciliation software automates all of the steps in the account reconciliation process.
-It takes in data from all sources of financial information, such as ERP systems, bank files or statements, credit card processors, and merchant services.
+Account reconciliation software automates all the steps in the account reconciliation process.
+It takes in data from various sources of financial information, such as ERP systems, bank files or statements, credit card processors, and merchant services.

 It then compares account balances between these sources, and identifies any discrepancies so they can be investigated by accounting staff.
 This removes the burden of manually performing this task, and frees accountants to focus on analyzing discrepancies.

 - Automated review and approval workflows with proper segregation of duties

 - Reconciliation templates and checklists to standardize processes